d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-and-dataset.md

 ## Summary

-* Natural language inference (NLI) studies whether a hypothesis can be inferred from a premise, where both are a text sequence.
+* Natural language inference studies whether a hypothesis can be inferred from a premise, where both are a text sequence.
-* In NLI, relationships between premises and hypotheses include entailment, contradiction, and neutral.
+* In natural language inference, relationships between premises and hypotheses include entailment, contradiction, and neutral.
-* Stanford Natural Language Inference (SNLI) Corpus is a popular benchmark dataset of NLI.
+* Stanford Natural Language Inference (SNLI) Corpus is a popular benchmark dataset of natural language inference.

 ## Exercises

 1. Machine translation has long been evaluated based on superficial $n$-gram matching between an output translation and a ground-truth translation.
-Can you design a measure for evaluating machine translation results by using NLI?
+Can you design a measure for evaluating machine translation results by using natural language inference?
 1. How can we change hyperparameters to reduce the vocabulary size?